 Hike from the Toes?

 The experts are somewhat divided on this.
 Thompson and Cockerill do not show toe hiking in their videos.
-However, Vaughan Harrison (International Sailing Academy) notes that you can get an extra inch or two of leverage with toe hiking.
+However, we’ve seen other articles pointing out that you can get an extra inch or two of leverage with toe hiking.
 See the fitness section for conditioning tips for the ankles.

 Leg Extension Strength

 We discussed the importance of leg extension strength in Three Fitness Measures of Winning Sailors.
 Since then, we found another study in the European Journal of Applied Physiology showing leg extension strength and quadriceps isometric strength as the most important for hiking fitness.